rbren/lucy/README.md

 <i>Note that while we're in beta, the ```define``` and ```publish``` commands won't work unless you're signed up.
 Feel free to jump ahead to ```build``` though!</i>

 ### Quickstart
-To download all the files described in this tutorial, run
+To download all the files described in this tutorial, enter a new directory and run
 ```bash
 lucy build hello-world-starter '{"username": "SOME_UNIQUE_ID"}'
 ```